lucikus1979/AI-academy/Glossary/README.md

+# Test File

-This is a test file to check if it is readable by chatgpt and other assistnts. porekadlo : Kdo jinemu jamu kopa, sam do ni pada.
+This is a test file to check if it is readable by ChatGPT and other assistants.

+## Porekadlo (Proverb)

+> Kdo jinému jámu kopá, sám do ní padá.